Electroacoustic Performance Practice

 Participants: Any participants of the Summer Course (instrumentalists, composers, etc.).
 Please get in touch with the tutor prior to the Summer Course to discuss the use of the instruments.

-How to sign up: Inscription (first come, first served) after booking period.
-Summer Course participants will be informed when and how to sign up.
+How to sign up: No selection process, but “first come, first served”.
+Summer course participants will be informed by the end of April how to sign up.

 Prerequisites for participation: None

 Tech requirements (to be brought by the participants): For the single lessons you need to bring your required instruments.
 Still there will be a lot of instruments available in the workshop.
 Nobody needs to bring her/his large keyboard… Please get in touch early enough with the tutor on this.